abinit/abinit/doc/developers/new_testsuite.md

 In its current state the ABINIT testing system is based on inputs files and associated reference output files.
-A test consist in comparing the reference file with the output file of a fresh run in a pretty linear way, only making difference between floating point numbers and other strings.
+A test consist in comparing the reference file with the output file of a fresh run in a pretty linear way, only making difference between floating-point numbers and other strings.

-This approach is very strict because it compare every single quantity in the main output file and report each time a difference exceed a given tolerance.
+This approach is very strict because it compares every single quantity in the main output file and report each time a difference exceed a given tolerance.
-Moreover the line number (and therefor the number of iterations in every loops printing in the output file) have to be exactly the same to allow the comparison to end properly and mark the test as succeeded.
+Moreover, the line number (and therefor the number of iterations in every loops printing in the output file) have to be exactly the same to allow the comparison to end properly and mark the test as succeeded.